Category: Sets by Shaper

 Carroll made the finals of the 1979 Pipe Masters as a world tour rookie, finishing 24th in the world that same year.
 He continued to ascend from 17th to 10th to 3rd before taking the world title in 1983 (winning 6 of 13 events) and distinguishing himself as the first goofy foot world champion.

-The following year he answered the … Read More »
+The following year he … Read More »

 Surf Line Hawaii was a shop in Honolulu that during the 60′s was a dealer for most popular mainland brands.
 With the move to the shortboard revolution, they shifted to production and had many of the top island shapers working for them.
 Dick Brewer, Reno Abellira, Gerry Lopez all pre-Bolt.
 After the start of Lightning Bolt, a number of shapers left Surf Line Hawaii for Bolt, leaving the main shapers as: Dennis Pang, Rick Irons, Ryan Dotson, Randy Rarick, Buddy Dumphy among others.
 They stayed in business until the early 80′s.